TraceTray tracks cursor behaviour. For the full demo experience, open this on a desktop browser.

 • Unlimited sessions

-• Custom feature modules
+• Custom analysis configuration

 • Raw data API access